Regncon/conorganizer/README.md

 ### Must haves for publishing events

--   Fix cookie lifetime
+-   Make it very clear what day is displayed
 -   Bug: Problems with hitting enter while editing event
+-   Add is gm to event
+-   Help text explaining how the algorithm works
+-   Icons
+-   Convert my events to use new event system
 -   Easy next and previous navigation
+-   Debounce/fix text box, my events

+#### Events with signups

+-   Filter out my signups
+-   Fix cookie lifetime
 -   Fix bug in debounce
--   Convert my events to use new event system
 -   Desktop view
--   Icons
--   Help text explaining how the algorithm works
 -   Store interests
 -   Connect to checkin system
 -   Participants can choose favorite events
 -   Display label on new or unread events
--   Debounce/fix text box, my events
 -   Send emails from server
 -   Create participant in database
 -   Get tickets from checkin
+-   Ckcek if participant is over 18

 #### Nice to haves for publishing events

 -   Picture upload
 -   Check preloading of pages
 -   Fix small card layout

-### Must haves for publishing full program

--   Make it very clear what day is displayed
--   Filter out my signups
--   Add is gm to event

 ## Nice to haves